helpers.confSection: Slurm Configuration File (5)

 - To enable the helpers plugin, the slurm.conf needs to have the following entry:

 - The following example helpers.conf demonstrates that multiple features can use the same Helper script and that there can be multiple lists of features that are mutually exclusive.
 For example, with the following configuration a job cannot request both "nps1" and "nps2", nor can it request both "mig=on" and "mig=off".
 However, it could request "nps1" and "mig=on" at the same time.

 # helpers.conf Feature=nps1,nps2,nps4 Helper=/usr/local/bin/nps Feature=mig=on Helper=/usr/local/bin/mig Feature=mig=off Helper=/usr/local/bin/mig MutuallyExclusive=nps1,nps2,nps4 MutuallyExclusive=mig=on,mig=off ExecTime=60 BootTime=60 AllowUserBoot=user1,user2

 - Example Helper script:

-- When the helper script is called with no arguments it should return the feature(s) that are currently active for the node, with multiple features being new-line delimited.
+- Helper scripts need to have the executable bit set and must exist on the nodes, where they will be executed by slurmd.
+When the helper script is called with no arguments it should return the feature(s) that are currently active for the node, with multiple features being new-line delimited.
 When the helper script is called with a feature to be enabled for the node, it should configure the node in a way that the specified feature will be enabled when the node reboots.
 This example script just writes the active feature name to a file but production scripts will probably be more complex.